 Tax Assessor Can Re-Assess Your Valuation After Ownership is Transferred

 Think of this as essentially hitting clear on your calculator and starting from scratch.
 Texas is a non-disclosure state, so theoretically the County Tax Assessor should not have access to what you paid for your home.
 But, they do have the right to re-assess your home’s value when a property changes ownership.
-If you bought a house with a low valuation, you’ll likely have a surprising property tax bill if you were using the Actual Tax numbers as property tax estimates.
+If you bought a house with a low valuation, and most of them are when you compare it to sales prices in the last year or two, you’ll likely have a surprising property tax bill if you were using the Actual Tax numbers as property tax estimates.

 Exemptions are Wiped at Transfer of Ownership